Jim McBride (Wyoming politician)

-Jim McBride is a Republican politician who served as the Wyoming Superintendent of Public Instruction from 2005 to 2011.
+Jim McBride (born 14 October 1948) is a Republican politician who served as the Wyoming Superintendent of Public Instruction from 2005 to 2011.
 McBride was appointed by Governor Dave Freudenthal to the office in 2005 and he was re-elected in 2006 before losing re-election to Cindy Hill in 2010.

 Background

 McBride was born in Sunbury, Pennsylvania, and graduated from Shamokin Area High School in 1966.
 He then attended Bloomsburg University of Pennsylvania, graduating with a bachelor's degree in earth and space science in 1970, and Pennsylvania State University, where he graduated with a master's degree in education in 1971.
 He then taught junior high school science in Dover, Delaware, from 1971 to 1975, when he joined the United States Air Force.
 He became the President of the Community College of the Air Force in 1996, and served until 2001.
 McBride then relocated to Bennett, Colorado, where he became superintendent of the local school district.
 He moved to Wyoming in 2003, when he accepted a position as a technology administrator for the state department of education.